Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

-Of the spate of Netflix unique collection which have made their option to the platform not too long ago, few can declare to boast a premise as intriguing as Messiah, through which a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.
+Of the spate of Netflix authentic collection which have made their strategy to the platform just lately, few can declare to boast a premise as intriguing as Messiah, wherein a CIA officer performed by Michelle Monaghan investigates a modern-day Christ-like determine – aiming to decipher if he’s credible or a con-man.

-In case you’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you possibly can anticipate to see extra.
-Right here’s every little thing we all know to date…
+In the event you’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to anticipate to see extra.
+Right here’s all the pieces we all know up to now…

 When is Messiah season 2 on Netflix?

-As issues stand, now we have no affirmation on whether or not a second season shall be ordered by Netflix.
-However this isn’t essentially trigger to worry – it’s frequent follow for the streaming service to attend round a month after debut to announce renewals, so anticipate extra information in the direction of the beginning of February.
+As issues stand, now we have no affirmation on whether or not a second season can be ordered by Netflix.
+However this isn’t essentially trigger to worry – it’s widespread apply for the streaming service to attend round a month after debut to announce renewals, so anticipate extra information in the direction of the beginning of February.

-If a second season was to be confirmed, then primarily based on the manufacturing schedule for season one, it will be more likely to air sooner or later in 2021 – maybe a summer time or autumn date.
-After all, ought to any extra conclusive info come our approach, we’ll submit it proper right here.
+If a second season was to be confirmed, then primarily based on the manufacturing schedule for season one, it might be more likely to air sooner or later in 2021 – maybe a summer season or autumn date.
+In fact, ought to any extra conclusive data come our approach, we’ll submit it proper right here.

 What occurred in Messiah season 1?